 Looking at the figures, it becomes clear, that the reward and the win statistic have increased.
 The average in rewards have increased almost twice as much as in the second test-run.
 The Win-statistics doubled in comparison to the first test-run.
 In comparison to the Q-Learnings, SARSA slightly better in the Win Statistics and Average of Rewards.

-1.3.4 Fourth pre-test-run

 We lowered the alpha to 0.01 and did a test-run with 4000 episodes.
 Clearly the rewards were almost three times lower than in the third test-run.
 The same applies to the win statistics.
 Comparing with the Q-Model, the average of Rewards was slightly better and the Win statistics slightly worsened in the SARSA model.